PHSI-supplements/labs/integrated-labs/ListLab/doc/02-getting-started.md

 From the Command Palette, either select `CMake: Build Target` and choose one of:

 - `arraylist EXECUTABLE` -- compile the program using the array-backed list that's in the starter code
-- `linkedlist EXECUTABLE` -- compile the program using the array-backed list that's in the starter code
+- `linkedlist EXECUTABLE` -- compile the program using the linked list that you'll write

 or, to compile both versions of the program, select `CMake: Build`